 CA Certificates are published in a Repository via support pages as soon as possible after issuance.
-CRLs for end entity Certificates are updated every 24 hours and are valid for 7 days.
+CRLs for end entity Certificates are updated every 24 hours.
 CRLs for CA Certificates are issued at least every 3 months and within 24 hours if a CA Certificate is revoked.
 Each CRL includes a monotonically increasing sequence number for each CRL issued.